 If you are worried about getting stains on your scrubs during your meal, just wear an isolation gown.
-It works like an apron as it will shield your scrubs from unwanted meal stains.
+It works like an apron as it shields your scrubs from unwanted meal stains.

 Can’t get rid of that odor from your patient’s bedpan or emesis basin?
-Just put some grounded coffee and it will absorb the unpleasant smell.
+Just put some coffee grounds and it will absorb the unpleasant smell.

-It also works on hospital rooms.
-Just put a small pot of grounded coffee beans at the center of the room to dispel bad odors.
+It also works in neutralizing odors in hospital rooms.
+Just put a small pot of grounded coffee beans at the center of the room.

-Chilled nasogastric tubes are great because of two main reasons – they reduce the unpleasant feeling of NGT insertion and they make for easier insertion.
-Aside from soaking the tube in ice, you can also opt to place it in the freezer for 15 – 30 minutes.
+Chilled nasogastric tubes are great for two reasons.
+One is that they reduce the unpleasant feeling of NGT insertion and they make the process a lot easier.
+Aside from soaking the tube in ice, you can also place it in the freezer for 15 to 30 minutes prior to insertion.